-In Singapore, startups (where any of the first 3 years falls in or after 2020) are allowed to claim a 75% tax exemption on the first \$\$100,000 of qualifying expenses for the first three years falls in 2020 onwards, 50% tax exemption on the next \$\$100,000 of normal chargeable income for which they are to be taxed.
+In Singapore, startups (where any of the first 3 years falls in or after 2020) are allowed to claim a 75% tax exemption on the first S\$100,000 of qualifying expenses for the first three years falls in 2020 onwards, 50% tax exemption on the next S\$100,000 of normal chargeable income for which they are to be taxed.
 Any further income earned is taxed at the usual corporate tax rate of 17%.
-No provision for Singapore corporate tax was made as we had no estimated assessable profit that was subject to Singapore corporate tax during 2019, 2020 and 2021.
+No provision for Singapore corporate tax was made as we had no estimated assessable profit that was subject to Singapore corporate tax in 2021, 2022 and 2023.